Cxmorifolium/Art-Study-App/README.md

 - **User Experience**: Onboarding tooltips for first-time users, enhanced accessibility features, smoother loading states and page transitions
 - **Advanced Features**: Machine learning-powered palette generation, user-defined prompt categories, collaborative study sessions, cloud synchronization
 - **Cross-Platform**: Currently developed for Windows application, but can easily be developed for mobile application

+## Future Implementation
+I do plan to make a webapp version (because I'm a web browser type person), so that's in queue with among my millions of to-dos.
+It's going to be outside the .NET ecosystem (time to learn something new!).

 ## And If All Else Fails...
 I got free resources for you!